 HMO?
 POS?
 PPO?
 Gold or silver?
 Don’t worry, we are going to explain these as well.

 Group health insurance plans are provided by an organization to a group of employees, which is managed either by the management or by the group of employees itself.
 This can indeed be useful since it is far less costly.
 The people at GroupEnroll.ca believe that one of the great advantages of group healthcare is that if someone has a chronic illness or a pre-existing condition, they can gain partial reimbursement after purchasing the insurance plan.
 And not only that, but group insurance terms also guarantee that either spouse or other dependents of the employee can benefit from it, so, all the necessary treatment for the patient can be claimed later on.

-Most of the health insurance plans are associated with a certain metal, bronze, silver, gold, and platinum, which are associated with the average percentage that your insurer will pay per year.
+Most of the health insurance plans including those given by group health insurance for small business provider are associated with a certain metal, bronze, silver, gold, and platinum, which are associated with the average percentage that your insurer will pay per year.
 Bronze is the lowest, and platinum is the highest.
 There is also one below the bronze plan, the catastrophic plan, that covers the very least and hence is pretty risky, but oftentimes the only plan available for the poor and homeless.